rozensoftware/rozmitmat/README.md

 *redirectto* is the IP address where the domain address will be redirected to

 Add *--proxy (-p)* to forward HTTP/S communication to a proxy like mitmproxy.
-Sewn in the code port number is 8080.
+Enter a port number which the proxy is listening on.

 Add *--verbose (-v)* for more detailed output.
 Works the best in conjuction with the *-l* option.